Prospect: patient information

-This medicine is used for the treatment of fever, the treatment of moderate pain including migraine, the treatment of arthritis (inflammation of the joints, including those of the hands and feet, leading to swelling and pain), juvenile rheumatoid arthritis, osteoarthritis (a chronic disorder that causes cartilage damage), ankylosing spondylitis (inflammation affecting the joints of the spine), non-rheumatic inflammation, and primary dysmenorrhea (painful menstruation).
+This medication is used to treat fever, moderate-intensity pain including migraine, arthritis (inflammation of the joints, including hands and feet, leading to swelling and pain), juvenile rheumatoid arthritis, osteoarthritis (a chronic condition that causes cartilage damage), ankylosing spondylitis (inflammation that affects the joints of the spine), non-rheumatic inflammation, and primary dysmenorrhea (painful menstruation).

 Inform your doctor: